New Akzo Nobel boss pursues $30 billion deal with Axalta

 The relatively fragmented global paints and coatings industry has seen a frenzy of deal activity, as buyers seek scale to squeeze their raw materials bill to further bolster already attractive margins.

-PPG’s aborted move for Akzo followed BASF deals (BASFn.DE) last year, selling its industrial coatings business to Akzo and buying Albemarle’s (ALB.N) surface-treatment unit Chemetall for $3.2 billion to focus on automotive coatings.
+PPG’s aborted move for Akzo followed BASF deals last year, selling its industrial coatings business to Akzo and buying Albemarle’s surface-treatment unit Chemetall for $3.2 billion to focus on automotive coatings.

-Before that, Sherwin-Williams (SHW.N) snatched up rival U.S. paint company Valspar in an all-cash deal valued at about $9.3 billion.
+Before that, Sherwin-Williams snatched up rival U.S. paint company Valspar in an all-cash deal valued at about $9.3 billion.

 The mooted combination would make Akzo the second-largest coatings player with a 12 percent market share, ahead of PPG but trailing an enlarged Sherwin Williams, analysts at brokerage Raymond James said.